Penguins vs. Lightning Player Props Betting Odds

 - Assists Prop: 0.5 (Over Odds: +120, Under Odds: -161)

-Evgeni Malkin has 19 points so far, including 10 goals and nine assists.
+Evgeni Malkin is a key player on offense for Pittsburgh with 10 goals and 11 assists.

 Malkin Recent Games